8 Best Etsy Alternatives

 - Create freebies to offer customers

-Bonanza has lower transaction fees than Etsy and better marketing tools such as cart abandonment savers, seller-first customer service, and buyer-to-seller communication.
-Note, however, that on Etsy, shoppers can message sellers to negotiate price, but it’s not the norm on that platform.
-On Bonanza, price negotiations are normal and even expected.
+Note, however, that on Etsy, shoppers can message sellers to negotiate prices but it’s not the norm on that platform.
+On Bonanza, price negotiations are typical and even expected.
 It is a good idea to keep this in mind when pricing products so you can have room to accept shoppers’ offers and let them feel like they’re getting a deal.

 Bonanza is transparent about its fees and doesn’t charge anything until you make a sale.
 You only get charged against the Final Offer Value (FOV): “The amount that the buyer paid to you for the item sold, plus any portion of the shipping fee that exceeds $10.”

-- Product Listing Fees: $0
+- Product listing fees: $0

-- Transaction Fees: 50 cents, plus 3.5% of the purchase price
+- Transaction fees: 50 cents, plus 3.5% of the purchase price

-- Advertising Fees: Paid from your commission on top of transaction fees and can range between 9% and 30% of product sales
+- Advertising fees: Paid from your commission on top of transaction fees and can range between 9% and 30% of product sales

-- Webstore Builder (optional): $25 per month to create a fully functional online store
+- Webstore builder (optional): $25 per month to create a fully functional online store

-Amazon Handmade: Best for Sellers Who Want To Use an Automated Fulfillment Service
+Amazon Handmade: Best for Sellers Who Want to Use an Automated Fulfillment Service

 - Amazon-fulfilled shipping (Fulfillment by Amazon or FBA)